The information in this guide is provided for assistance only.

 You can only get access again to ALL Instant Wins, or to the Instant Wins you are taking a break from, by calling our Customer Care Team on 0845 278 8000 during its normal operating hours.
 It will take 24 hours for your access to be restored.

-You can temporarily exclude yourself from your National Lottery account for a minimum of 6 months.
-This means you won't be able to access your account or play any National Lottery games while you are excluded.
+You can temporarily exclude yourself from your National Lottery account and from playing with your Pingit account for a minimum of 6 months.
+This means you won't be able to access your National Lottery account or buy entries for any National Lottery games online while you are excluded (including with your Pingit account).
 You will need to call the Customer Care Team on 0845 278 8000 during its normal operating hours to temporarily exclude yourself, and to have the restriction removed.

-You can also permanently exclude yourself from your National Lottery account by calling the Customer Care Team.
-If you choose to do this, you will not be able to play any National Lottery games online again.
+You can also permanently exclude yourself from your National Lottery account and from playing with your Pingit account by calling the Customer Care Team.
+If you choose to do this, you will not be able to play any National Lottery games online (including with Pingit) again.

 Temporary and permanent account exclusions will be effective immediately.